College of Nursing and Health Sciences

 - Completion of University Core Curriculum and BSN Additional Requirements with a grade of “C” or better and a minimum grade point average of 3.0 on a 4.0 scale.1

 - Completion of required science courses (Anatomy and Physiology I, Anatomy and Physiology II, Chemistry, Microbiology and Pathophysiology) with a grade of “C” or better and a minimum grade point average of 3.0 on a 4.0 scale1.
-Coursework in the sciences must have been completed within five years of the date of admission, anything older will not be accepted.
 In the event a science course was taken more than once, the science grades for that course will be averaged (including any “C” or below).

 - Completion of a lower level WIN course taken from either the University Core Curriculum or BSN Additional Requirements.